pypa/hatch/docs/config/environment.md

     ]
     ```

-If you define environments with dependencies that only slightly differ from their [inherited environment](#inheritance), you can use the `extra-dependencies` option to avoid redeclaring the `dependencies` option:
+If you define environments with dependencies that only slightly differ from their [inherited environments](#inheritance), you can use the `extra-dependencies` option to avoid redeclaring the `dependencies` option:

 === ":octicons-file-code-16: pyproject.toml"